 Anyway, I bought some standard Colombian coffee beans and put them in some pots.
 I placed these inside a standard grow tent and used LED grow lights that I hung from support beams of the tent using a ratchet hanger.

 I actually used two different LED systems.
-The first one I used was by kind LED, specifically their K5 XL 1000 lights.
+The first one I used was by NextLight, specifically their Mega.
 These are excellent and you’ve heard me talk about them before.
 I’ve used these a lot.
 They provide 12 different spectra of light and are fully programmable.
 They give you all of the bandwidths that plants need to grow, nothing more and nothing less.

 I also tried using Pro Max Grow’s largest light fixture, the MAX 1200.
 This thing is the equivalent of a 1000 watt HID system, but only needs 250 watts of power to run.
 It also produces so little heat that it doesn’t even need any cooling fans.
 It’s quite a remarkable light, but not many people know about it, for some reason.